magento/merchdocs/src/shipping/shipping-flat-rate.md

 1. Enter a **Method Name** to appear next to the calculated rate in the shopping cart.

-   The default method name is “Fixed”.
-If you charge a handling fee, you can change the Method Name to “Plus Handling,” or something else that is suitable.
+   The default method name is "Fixed".
+If you charge a handling fee, you can change the Method Name to "Plus Handling," or something else that is suitable.

 1. To describe how flat rate shipping can be used, set **Type** to one of the following: